jamilu-jibrilla/e-commmerce-store/README.md

 Users should be able to:

-- Users should be able to view all the available profucts
+- Users should be able to view all the available products
 - Users should be able to view all the products available based on their category
 - Users should be able to contact the owners of the products through an input form